 Who We Are

-From courses and speaker events, to field trips and research opportunities, our members come together to learn and grow together — delighting in the ongoing discovery of new knowledge and deeper ways of understanding the world, and themselves.
+From courses and speaker events, to field trips and intergenerational exchanges, our members come together to learn, grow and contribute together — delighting in the ongoing discovery of new knowledge and deeper, more powerful ways of understanding the world and themselves.

 Mission